totekuh/rtsp-crawler-engine/README.md

 # rtsp-crawler-engine
 <br/><br/>The projects contains two modules:
 <br/>1. rtsp crawlers with an ability to probe and stream located RTSP (Real Time Streming Protocol), such as CCTV and so on.
-Crawlers written in python3.7.
-As well crawlers are integrated with the masscan https://github.com/robertdavidgraham/masscan which is making possible to scan and probe a large number of internet addresses by running a single command.
+Crawlers written in python3.7 and they are integrated with the masscan https://github.com/robertdavidgraham/masscan which is making possible for them to scan and probe a large number of internet addresses by running a single command.
 <br/>
 <br/>2. a backend API to store and categorize probed streams.
 API written in Java 1.8 / Spring framework.
 Crawlers can communicate automatically with a backend server while they are doing a long-ride probing.
 <br/>